 CBDN demonstrates that holding different and even polar positions on the core conflict issues is not an impediment for genuine and effective cooperation between entrepreneurs from the opposing sides

-- The CBDN is an open platform for all those who support its goals.
-It is a platform for dialogue and cooperation, not for promoting political views.
+- CBDN is an open platform for all those who support its goals.

-- All CBDN initiatives aim to make a positive contribution and follow the principle of “do-no-harm”.
+- CBDN initiatives aim to make a positive contribution and follow the principle of do-no-harm.

-- The CBDN’s goals should always be above personal interests.
+- CBDN goals should always be above one’s personal interests.

-- Enhancing the sustainability of the CBDN is a collective responsibility of everyone participating in the CBDN’s work.
+- Enhancing the sustainability of CBDN is a collective responsibility of everyone participating

-The initiatives are funded by Conflict Prevention Pool of British Government (CPP), Instrument for Stability (IFS), Deutsche Gesellschaft für Technische Zusammenarbeit (GTZ) and Department for International Development (DFID).
+Previously, the initiatives were funded by Conflict Prevention Pool of British Government (CPP), Instrument for Stability (IFS), Deutsche Gesellschaft für Technische Zusammenarbeit (GTZ) and Department for International Development (DFID).